AbiaShahbaz/Projects/README.md

 # Projects

 Hello, I am currently a third year computer science student at WLU!
-These are some simple coding projects that I've created using python and/or java in my free time.
+These are coding projects that I've created using python/java/html/css.

 Project 1: Password Generator [Python]